Krsnanusha-Org/FLIPKART-REPO/README.md

-# ems
+# Product Management System
-Employee Management System
+The Sample2 project is developed using springmvc and spring data jpa.